QuentinRougemont/coho_ldscp_genomics/README.md

 ```

 This should automatically produce the Figure4 from our manuscript as well as some statisticall tests
+See explanation in our methods of the manuscript
 I'll document all of this later.